Prompt Management in R2R

 client = R2RClient()

-response = await client.add_prompt(
+response = client.add_prompt(

 name="my_new_prompt",